Customising Your Transcript – How Sterling can produce a transcript that’s right for YOU!

 This format is only compatible with versions NVivo8 and later.
 All speaker turns are time-coded and formatted for an easy import into NVivo.
 Once imported, the transcript will automatically synchronise with the original video or audio recording of the interview or focus group, meaning you can watch the video and see the transcript scrolling in sync, or click on any turn in the transcript to bring up the relevant section in the video.

 If you have a specific template you would like your audio transcribed in, we’re more than happy to accommodate you.
 This way you can have everything laid out just how you like it when you receive the transcript.
 No need to spend your time formatting the document in Word.

-To view Pacific Transcription example transcripts, visit our brochures page.
+To view Sterling Transcription example transcripts, visit our brochures page.